mtzmontiel/simple-concise/subaui/forge/sampleUI-BasicUI-05.md

 ---
-title: "Forge 05 - Sample Use Case - Basic UI 03 - N to M - Fixing it"
+title: "01.02.05 Basic UI - Forge 05 - Sample Use Case - Basic UI 03 - N to M - Fixing it"
 description: "Sample Use Case - Basic UI 03 - N to M - Fixing it"
 layout: post
 up: "subaui/sampleUC-BasicUI"